bobbingwide/slog-bloat/readme.txt

 Function | Processing
 ------- | ----------
+Reports | Produce reports for a single daily trace summary file.
 Compare | Produce comparison charts for two or more trace summary files.
 Filter | Filter a daily trace summary file.
 Download | download a daily trace summary file from a host site